 - Example.
 Managed a team of 40 volunteers and 2 supervisors.
 Organized and conducted 4 training session for 1286 volunteers of the Olympic Park.

 To work in a competitive environment such as consulting you need to stand firmly on your feet.
 Mature and in control of all aspects of your life, the consulting candidate should have clear motivations and clear career goals set ahead of him/her.
-This is the number one problem for many professionals, not just postgraduates, when writing their CL.
+This is the number one problem for many professionals, not just fresh graduates, when writing their CL.
 Make sure you know your strengths and weaknesses.
-Make sure you have other motivations other than money or pride.
+Make sure you have motivations other than money or pride.
 Convince the recruiter your employment will be mutually beneficial for you and your future employer.
 Easier said than done.

 Leaders take initiative and motivate others to follow in their steps.
 Leaders can see the roots of the problem, they can see the bigger picture and know how to organize their work and work of others to solve them.
 Working in consulting in a starting position, you will have mentors that will advise you from time to time, teammates that will give advice, but otherwise you should count on your own strengths.
 If you are not confident you can carry out the task from start to end, take responsibility for the result, persuade your teammates of your decision, persuade the client your decision is right for them – you will have a hard time.
-The sooner you start developing your leadership skills, the easier it will be for you to work in consulting or achieve a top managing position in any other sphere.
-Gather a team to pass a sports competition; motivate people to participate in your debate club; engage students at your university to recycle.
-There are many problems around us that you can solve.
+The sooner you start developing your leadership skills, the easier it will be for you to work in consulting or achieve a top management position in any other sphere.
+Gather a team to pass a sports competition; motivate people to participate in your debate club; engage students at your university to recycle waste.
+There are many problems around that you can solve.
 Find out what they are and bring people together to solve them.

 - Example.
 Initiated & executed an internal campaign roadshow to increase motivation of the regional sales teams.
 Initiated and launched a loyalty program.
 Conducted more than 20 trainings for dealers.
 After the program launch, our product X became the top selling product on Russian market.